mykle1/MMM-Fortunix/README.md

 module: 'MMM-Fortunix',
 position: 'top_left',
 config: {
+    css: "1", // 1-6
-    useHeader: true,           // true if you want a header.
+    useHeader: false,           // true if you want a header.
     header: "MMM-Fortunix",    // Any text you want. useHeader must be true
     maxWidth: "100%",
     animationSpeed: 3,         // 0 = no fade in and out.